Earth Systems Modelling

 Stakeholder Type

-Researchers seeking to understand climate change have thus been required to incorporate ever more components of the Earth system into their models.
-By including explicit models of the cryosphere, for example, researchers can better predict the extent and speed of sea level rise.
-In addition, the models must incorporate the effects of feedback loops, where small changes in one component can trigger effects in others, that then in turn alter the state of the first component, amplifying or diminishing the original change.
-The Earth system paradigm has also led to the identification of “tipping elements”.
+As an example, by including explicit models of the cryosphere, researchers can better predict the extent and speed of sea-level rise.
+In addition, the models must incorporate the effects of feedback loops, where small changes in one component can trigger effects in others, which then in turn alter the state of the first component, amplifying or diminishing the original change.
+The Earth-system paradigm has also led to the identification of “tipping elements”.
 These are components of the Earth system that can undergo effectively irreversible change given a sufficiently strong stimulus.

 Emerging Topic: